aokolnychyi/data-structures-min/README.md

 This chapter covers the Heap data structure that has the following features:

 - Heap is based on an array that represents a complete binary tree.
-A complete binary tree is a binary in which every level is fully filled (except possibly the last level, which must be filled from left to right).
+A complete binary tree is a binary tree in which every level is fully filled (except possibly the last level, which must be filled from left to right).
-- Can be min (the smallest element is a root) or max (the biggest element is a root) binary heap.
 A full binary tree is a binary tree in which no nodes have one child (i.e., one or two).
 A perfect binary tree is both full and complete.
+- Can be min (the smallest element is a root) or max (the biggest element is a root) binary heap.
 - Heaps are used in the Heap sort and Priority Queues.

 ### Heap in Java